 Technically Each and every component is important, where processor plays an important role in the computer but it cant operate without memory or power supply this is why each and all the components of a computer are very important as they are there are there for a reason.

-Parts of motherboard
+Parts of computer motherboard (explained)

-If you open up your desktop computer and take out the motherboard, you would probably get pretty confused about all the different parts.
+When you open up your desktop computer and take out the motherboard, you would probably get pretty confused about all the different parts.
 Depending on the make and model of your computer, it might look something like this.

 The CPU Central Processing Unit is the most important part of your Computer.
 It also call the brain of the computer that responsible for fetching, decoding, and executing program instructions as well as performing mathematical and logical calculations.
 And the CPU socket is where your CPU (processor) is installed.

 RAM (Random Access Memory) also called computer memory is another crucial part of the computer.
 It’s volatile that temporarily store dynamic data to enhance computer performance while you are working and it loses its contents once power is turned off.
 Well, the memory slots are where we insert the RAM.
-Most motherboards have two to four memory slots, which determine the type of RAM used with the computer.
+Most computer motherboards have two to four memory slots, which determine the type of RAM used with the computer.
 And the most common types of RAM are SDRAM and DDR for desktop computers and SODIMM for laptop computers, each having various types and speeds.

 Basic Input/Output System (BIOS)